Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Introduction

 The essence of Hawking's discussion is the area theorem of black hole event horizon\cite{HS}.
 The area theorem is proved, based on the mathematical concepts about event horizon generators, which are the Raychaudhri equation and their future completeness.
 Since these mathematical concepts are fundamental, Hawking's bound may not be severe but will be universal independently of detailed physical situations.
 Indeed, for the numerical experiments\cite{NA}, Hawking's bound suffers no problem but says nothing instructive.
 Then if we want to get any useful information from such a mathematical discussion, we should change the bound more severe by making the discussion more precise.
 In the present work, we will make the upper bound smaller by revising the application of the area theorem to the black hole collision.

 The work of Bekenstein\cite{BS} and Hawking\cite{HS} has shown, and that of many others confirmed, that the mechanical laws governing classical systems containing black holes can be placed in analogy with those of thermodynamics.
 The area theorem is one of the important theorems of the black hole mechanics.
 Its importance have increased since it is included in the black hole thermodynamics as increasing low of the Bekenstein-Hawking entropy by the assumption that the stationary black hole possesses entropy which is a fourth of its horizon area.
-If even in dynamical situation the black hole entropy should be generally given by a fourth of the horizon area, thermodynamical estimation of the entropy increasing will provide a dynamical changing of the horizon area, which will be evaluated for calculating the energy rate of gravitational radiation.
+If even in dynamical situation the black hole entropy should be generally given by a fourth of the horizon area, thermodynamical estimation of the entropy increasing will provide a dynamical changing of the horizon area, which will be evaluated for calculating the energy ratio of gravitational radiation.
 Then in the present study of black hole collision, we expect any contribution of additional entropy like the entropy increase of mixing for the merging process, which was not incorporated in the Hawking's upper bound\cite{SH}.
-The entropy increase $\Delta S$ should be added to a black hole area inequality as extra area increase $\Delta A$ of black hole by $\Delta A=4\Delta S$ and would gives smaller upper bound of the energy rate.
-The fact that the black hole coalescence is themodynamically invertible process like the mixing process would be consistent with the mathematical fact that black holes can coalesce but not split.
+The entropy increase $\Delta S$ should be added to a black hole area inequality as extra area increase $\Delta A$ of black hole by $\Delta A=4\Delta S$ and would gives smaller upper bound of the energy ratio.